milarri/hugo_academic/content/publication/habitat-use-feeding-and-territorial-behavior-of-a-brazilian-endemic-damselfish-stegastes-rocasensis-actinopterygii-pomacentridae/index.md

 publication_types:
   - "2"
 authors:
-  - Souza AT
+  - Allan T. Souza
   - admin
-  - Rosa IL
+  - Ierece L. Rosa
 doi: https://doi.org/10.1007/s10641-010-9765-z
 publication: Environmental Biology of Fishes
 abstract: This paper presents the results of the first field study of the